-Internal assessment practices should be aligned with curriculum planning, teaching progression, student abilities and the school context.
-The information collected will help to promote and monitor student learning, and will also help teachers to find ways of promoting more effective learning and teaching.
+Internal assessment practices should be aligned with curriculum planning, teaching progression, student abilities and local school contexts.
+The information collected will help to motivate, promote and monitor student learning, and will also help teachers to find ways of promoting more effective learning and teaching.